More at rubyonrails.org:

 When using multiple databases, there are a few important settings.

-First, the database name for the primary and primary_replica should be the same because they contain the same data.
+First, the database name for primary and primary_replica should be the same because they contain the same data.
 This is also the case for animals and animals_replica.

 Second, the username for the writers and replicas should be different, and the replica user's database permissions should be set to only read and not write.

-When using a replica database, you need to add a replica: true entry to the replica in the database.yml.
+When using a replica database, you need to add a replica: true entry to the replica in config/database.yml.
 This is because Rails otherwise has no way of knowing which one is a replica and which one is the writer.
 Rails will not run certain tasks, such as migrations, against replicas.

-Lastly, for new writer databases, you need to set the migrations_paths to the directory where you will store migrations for that database.
+Lastly, for new writer databases, you need to set the migrations_paths key to the directory where you will store migrations for that database.
 We'll look more at migrations_paths later on in this guide.

 You can also configure the schema dump file by setting schema_dump to a custom schema file name or completely skip the schema dumping by setting schema_dump: false.

 Now that we have a new database, let's set up the connection model.
-In order to use the new database we need to create a new abstract class and connect to the animals databases.

 class ApplicationRecord < ActiveRecord::Base